-The Berkshire Family Dental team in Washington, DC is here to help with same day emergency dental appointments; call today at 202.244.3902!
+The Berkshire Family Dental team is here to help with same day emergency dental appointments; call today at 202-244-3902!

 A dental emergency is something that can be difficult to define.
 If you fall and one of your teeth is knocked out, you would probably consider this to be an emergency.
-You would want to get to our Washington DC emergency dentist as soon as possible to try to save the tooth.
+You would want to get to our office as soon as possible to try to save the tooth!
 If you are experiencing tooth pain, you may not think of it as an emergency situation, but severe pain in your teeth or gums could be an emergency just like severe pain anywhere else in your body would be.
 An emergency dental appointment can stop the pain, and begin to correct whatever is causing it before it has a chance to get worse.

 If you have a dental emergency, there are some steps you should take before you get to the office for treatment.
 Here are some common dental emergencies and the things you should do immediately if they happen: